- Rating: PG-13

 “I guess that means we follow her,” Darien said ponderingly.
 The rest of the group followed her in.

 “We’re here to get some information on Leroy Woods.
 I’ve been told that he worked here,” Alex was saying to the man at the front desk.
-Placard said Joe Simpson.
+The placard said, Joe Simpson.

 “Sure did.
 Are you guys cops?
 ‘Cause I already talked to them,” he told them, eyeing them evenly.